HDFGroup/hdf5/doc/linux-coding-style.md

 function, telling people what it does, and possibly WHY it does it.

 When commenting the kernel API functions, please use the kernel-doc format.
-See the files at [[Documentation/doc-guide/]{.std .std-ref}](../doc-guide/index.html#doc-guide){.reference .internal} and `scripts/kernel-doc`{.docutils .literal} for details.
+See the files at [[Documentation/doc-guide/]](../doc-guide/index.html#doc-guide) and `scripts/kernel-doc` for details.

 The preferred style for long (multi-line) comments is:

 ```
 	/*
 	 * This is the preferred style for multi-line
 	 * comments in the Linux kernel source code.
 	 * Please use it consistently.
 	 *
 	 * Description:  A column of asterisks on the left side,
 	 * with beginning and ending almost-blank lines.
 	 */
 ```

 For files in net/ and drivers/net/ the preferred style for long (multi-line) comments is a little different.

 ```
 	/* The preferred comment style for files in net/ and drivers/net
 	 * looks like this.
 	 *
 	 * It is nearly the same as the generally preferred comment style,
 	 * but there is no initial almost-blank line.
 	 */
 ```

 It's also important to comment data, whether they are basic types or